satsangatech/nostr-chess/README.md

 ```

 ## 📜 Contribution Guide
-Thank you for your interest in contributing to Rooky!
+Thank you for your interest in contributing to NostrChess!
 We follow a **GitFlow forking model**, similar to how [Bitcoin](https://github.com/bitcoin/bitcoin/blob/master/CONTRIBUTING.md) development works.
 Below is the process for contributing.

 ### 1. Understanding the Contribution Model
 This project follows a GitFlow forking model, inspired by how contributions are made to Bitcoin Core.
 Instead of pushing directly to the main repository, contributors fork the repository and submit changes via pull requests (PRs).
 Maintainers review, test, and merge contributions accordingly.